williamshowalter/williamshowalter.github.io/_posts/2015-11-09-vendor-abandoned.md

 ## Background

-I've been exploring the functionality of my rather outdated Seagate NAS recently, partially to sate my own curiosity about my NAS, and partially for a graduate reasearch project.
-I presented my findings at the BSidesJackson 2015 conference on November 7th, 2015, and am posting my slides along with the accompanying white paper.
+I've been exploring the functionality of my rather outdated Seagate NAS recently, partially to sate my own curiosity about the NAS, and partially for a graduate reasearch project.
+I presented my findings at the BSidesJackson conference on November 7th, 2015, and am posting my slides along with the accompanying white paper.

 ## Abstract